St. Bonaventure Bonnies men's basketball: Renewed success

 In the 2011–12 season, the team enjoyed more success than in any season since the 2003 scandal.
 Led by conference Player of the Year Andrew Nicholson — the 19th pick by Orlando in the 2012 NBA draft — they accumulated a 20–12 record during the regular season.
 They then won the school's first-ever Atlantic 10 tournament title, beating Saint Joseph's, UMass, and Xavier.
 The conference title earned them an automatic bid to the NCAA tournament, where they lost 66–63 to ACC champion Florida State in the second round at Bridgestone Arena in Nashville, Tennessee.

 After Nicholson departed for the NBA, the 2012–13 team failed to qualify for the 2013 A-10 tournament in Brooklyn.
 However, the 2013–14 Bonnies qualified for the A-10 tournament, advancing to the semifinals.
-They upset the #1 seed Saint Louis on a buzzer-beater shot by Jordan Gathers, the nephew of the late Hank Gathers.
+They upset the #1 seed Saint Louis on a buzzer-beater shot by Jordan Gathers, the nephew of Hank Gathers.
 That play made the SportsCenter Top 10 plays of the Night.
 In the 2014–15 campaign, the Bonnies had a winning record and advanced to the quarterfinals of the A-10 Conference tournament.
 On February 7, 2015, Bonnies guard Marcus Posley hit a buzzer beater shot to upset the nationally ranked VCU Rams and Shaka Smart at the nearly sold-out Reilly Center.
 The students, and many fans, rushed the court to celebrate after Posley's shot went in.

 The 2015–16 Bonnies finished in a three-way tie for first place in the A-10 regular season.
 The Bonnies were upset in their first game of the A-10 tournament, losing in overtime to Davidson.
 The Bonnies failed to receive a bid to the NCAA tournament and were considered one of the "first four out" by the selection committee, their poor non-conference strength of schedule and lack of non-conference quality wins being listed as the reasons they were not selected for a bid.
 Their omission was widely considered to be one of the largest snubs of the year, if not all time, being the first team to ever to have an RPI ranking in the top 30 and a conference regular season title to their name, and not receive a bid.
 It came as such a surprise to so many in the college basketball world, that it prompted the Atlantic 10 athletic director to issue a public statement voicing her dissatisfaction with the committee's decision to exclude the Bonnies.
 The following year, St. Bonaventure alum Brian Toolan wrote a short book about the Bonnies' 2015-2016 season, entitled "Snubbed".